czechspekk/bookstore-dojo/README.md

 In general, these tests are full end to end integration tests and provide a great top level safety net.

 Further Unit tests would need to be added to cover: Model, Service, Controller & Repository

+## Disallowing certain books

+Moderation can be done in many ways, I decided for generic property based match that would allow for any kind of moderation if required.
+Currently it is implentend with full match on given property, but this could be extended to support custom comparison operators etc.